 Post University Extends Offer to 2027 QB Evan Colon — A Hidden Gem Gaining Momentum

-The 2025 season wrapped up with a 4-6 record; however, context is crucial.
-Post is a young program in the Northeast-10, a notoriously competitive Division II conference.
-Their schedule offers little room for error, yet this coaching staff tirelessly recruits, develops talent, and pushes the program to new heights.
+The 2025 season wrapped up with a 4-6 record, but context matters here.
+Post competes in the Northeast-10, known for its tough Division II competition.
+Their schedule is unforgiving, yet this coaching staff tirelessly recruits and develops talent, pushing the program toward greater heights.

 The Recruitment Journey Is Just Beginning